ArchieGoodwin/NWCoreDataHelper/README.md

 # NWCoreDataHelper
 ================

-NSManagedObject category with Core Data helper methods for retrieving and saving data
+NSManagedObject category with Core Data helper methods for retrieving and saving data.
+Has method to save in separated thread

 ### Usage